UiL-OTS-labs/ZEP-hybride-visual-fixation/README.md

 The hybrid visual fixation or habituation (`hvf`) can be used to access perception in younger children.
 It involves measuring looking times via scoring a video feed of the child.
-This experiment has been requested by [Maartje de Klerk](http://www.uu.nl/staff/MdeKlerk/0) adn has been programmed by [Chris van Run](http://www.uu.nl/staff/CPAvanRun) and -- later on -- [Jacco van Elst](https://www.uu.nl/staff/JCvanElst).
+This experiment has been requested by [Maartje de Klerk](http://www.uu.nl/staff/MdeKlerk/0) and has been programmed by [Chris van Run](http://www.uu.nl/staff/CPAvanRun) and -- later on -- [Jacco van Elst](https://www.uu.nl/staff/JCvanElst).